 In the service of art

-FORCE Technology has helped Statens Museum for Kunst, SMK, reveal spectacular secrets in one of their absolute masterpieces, the almost 400 years old Jacob Jordaens painting “The Ferry-Boat” from approximately 1623.
+FORCE Technology has helped Statens Museum for Kunst, SMK, reveal spectacular secrets in one of their absolute masterpieces, the almost 400 years old Jacob Jordaens painting “The Ferry Boat to Antwerp” from approximately 1623.

 The task was major in more ways than one.
 SMK had decided to carry out an extensive restoration of the painting, taking the colours back to their original glow, by removing several layers of yellowed varnish.